How Experimental Traffic Regulation Orders work

 Mill Road, Cambridge - Bus Gate Experimental Order 2020

 This order prohibits all motor vehicles from using Mill Road Bridge in the City of Cambridge except for local buses and pedal cycles.
-Closing date for comment is 24 December 2020.
+Closing date for comment was 24 December 2020.

 Bell Hill, Histon - One-Way Traffic Experimental Order 2020